Conference Video Production

 Event Lite

 From $1,000 ex GST.
-This is our starter package and includes:

 • 1x professional camera operator

-• 1x broadcast quality FHD camera
+• 1x broadcast FHD camera

 • In-camera audio control

-Full back-up record
+Full back-up recording

 live streamed close up shot